One killed in early morning crash on U.S. 1 at Mile Marker 98

-Sheriff Rick Ramsay was at the scene of the accident on Tuesday morning and told U.S. 1 Radio that traffic near the crash scene was backed up at least five miles, with vehicles being diverted to a bike path.
+Sheriff Rick Ramsay, traveling to the site, told U.S. 1 Radio early Tuesday that traffic near the crash scene was backed up at least five miles, with vehicles being diverted to a bike path.

-The vehicle involved in the crash was traveling in excess of 100 mph, according to Ramsay.
+According to Ramsay, the vehicle involved in the crash was traveling in excess of 100 mph.

-"The vehicle appeared to have lost control and crashed into a large amount of stuff," Ramsay said, suggesting a large boulder, telephone pole guide wires, palm trees, fences.
-The FHP reported the "vehicle left roadway striking a utility pole."
+“The vehicle appeared to have lost control and crashed into a large amount of stuff,” Ramsay said, noting the vehicle struck “a large boulder, telephone pole guide wires, palm trees, fences.”

 Ramsay said he was told the car flipped multiple times, and the crash was “so severe that the vehicle was torn into, I’m told, three separate pieces.”